aritra1999/elucidataAsssignment/README.md

 ### Task 3
 Endpoint: ```/task3/<file_name>/```
 After this, you should find the mean of all the metabolites which have the same "Retention Time Roundoff"  across all the samples.
 The result of the above operation should be a new data-frame where you have to include the "Retention Time Roundoff" column and all samples.
 You don't have to include columns like m/z,  Accepted Compound Id, and Retention time.
+Final File: ```media/process3/mean_<file_name>```
 My approach:
 ```python

 def task3(file_name):